Jopie64/sigExtract/ReadMe.txt

 footer:    End of a section to extract
 maxBytes:  Stop when section is greater then these number of bytes
 extension: Extension given to a file with this header/footer

+When the footer is empty, the header is treated as separator.

     This program is free software: you can redistribute it and/or modify